Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

 ## Overview
 This document provides detailed information about the EPICS driver for PicoTech's [Picoscope 6000E Series](https://www.picotech.com/oscilloscope/picoscope-6000e-series-3-ghz-5gss-deep-memory-mso-usb-oscilloscope) oscilloscope.
 The driver allows control and monitoring of the oscilloscope through EPICS Process Variables (PVs).

+>[!Important]
+>When setting up the application on a new IOC host, run `sudo ./udev_install.sh` to add the proper udev rule for the device.

 ---
 ## Usage
 - The picoscope to open is identified by the SERIAL_NUM macro in the st.cmd file.
 This macro must equal the serial number of the PicoScope you wish to connect to.